viking-sudo-rm/rtflib/README.md

 ### Very deprecated.
 I wrote this about 10 years ago in middle school.
-Would not recommend using.
+Would not recommend using except in extremely basic use cases.

 rtflib -- A Python bridge to writing RTFs.